 They are subject to a lot of wear and tear, or degeneration, as we use our arms.
 Tearing of the rotator cuff tendons is an especially painful injury.

 A torn rotator cuff creates a very weak shoulder.
 Most of the time patients with torn rotator cuffs are in late middle age.
 But rotator cuffs tears can happen at any age.

 The shoulder is an elegant piece of machinery.
 It has the greatest range of motion of any joint in the body.
 However, this large range of motion can lead to joint problems.

 The scapulothoracic joint is located where the shoulder blade (also called the scapula) glides along the chest wall (the thorax).
-When movement of this joint causes feelings or sounds of grating, grinding, popping, or thumping, doctors call it snapping scapula syndrome.
+When a movement of this joint causes the feeling or sounds of a grating, grinding, popping, or thumping, doctors call it snapping scapula syndrome.

 The sternoclavicular (SC) joint is important because it helps support the shoulder.
 The SC joint links the bones of the arms and shoulder to the vertical skeleton.

 Most SC joint problems are relatively minor.
 However, certain types of injuries require immediate medical attention.